-Prewriting
+Example

-Let's consider the example of "Goldilocks and the Three Bears."
+"Goldilocks and the Three Bears"

 The important parts of this story are

 - 1. Bears make breakfast and leave - 2.
 Goldilocks visits and tries out their porridge, chairs, and beds - 3.
 Baby Bear's stuff is "just right" - 4.
 The bears return and discover that their stuff has been tampered with - 5.
 Goldilocks runs away when the bears discover her